-We send out no papers that have not been ordered; it persons receive the AUSTRALASIAN SIGNS OF THE TIMES without ordering, it is sent to them by some friend, and they will not be called upon to pay.
+We send out no papers that have not been ordered; if persons receive the Australasian Signs of the Times without ordering, it is sent to them by some friend, and they will not be called upon to pay.

 We hear sometimes of subscribers not getting their papers.
 We shall take pleasure in promptly rectifying all such mistakes if you will call our attention to them.